packagexlabs/vision-sdk/README.md

 func callScanAPIWith(_ image: UIImage, andApiKey apiKey: String, _ completion: @escaping ((_ data: Data?, _ response: URLResponse?, _ error: NSError?) -> Void))

 ```
-- This method is called on the shared instance of `VisionAPIManager`.
+This method is called on the shared instance of `VisionAPIManager`.
 It can be accessed using `VisionAPIManager.shared` syntax.
 This method recieves the captured image and the API Key as parameters.
-It return with the OCR Response from PackageX Platform API.
+It returns with the OCR Response from PackageX Platform API [Response](https://docs.packagex.io/docs/scans/models).

 ## License